holepunchto/hypercore/README.md

 Callback is called with `(err, success)` where success is true only if the signature is correct.

-It is fine if the passed signature is unfamiliar; it is recalculated for verification, rather than compared with the local storage.

 #### `var number = feed.downloaded([start], [end])`

 Returns total number of downloaded blocks within range.